jump-dev/GSOC/README.md

 #### Project Scope

-The contributor will conduct a literature review of the field to construct a prioritized list new formulations that are of interest to the research community.
+The contributor will conduct a literature review of the field to construct a prioritized list new formulations that are of interest to the mathematical optimization community.
 Then, as time permits, they will add new predictors to MathOptAI.jl.

 #### Expected Deliverables